ivonunes/inkstead-writer/docs/syndication/buffer.md

 Use `x`, `linkedin`, `threads`, `facebook`, `instagram` and `pinterest`.
 Buffer's own name for a network is also accepted, so `buffer:twitter` works and means the same as `buffer:x`.

 TikTok, YouTube Shorts and Google Business Profile are not supported.
-The first two want video, and channels that publish by sending a reminder to your phone would turn publishing into a task rather than a post.
+The first two want video, and Google Business Profile publishes by sending a reminder to your phone rather than posting.

 ## What gets posted

 Most networks get the post's title and a link to it, trimmed to the network's limit with the link kept.

-LinkedIn gets the post itself: the body first, then the title and the link at the end.
-LinkedIn is read in place rather than clicked through, so a headline and a URL would be a link people have to leave for.
+LinkedIn gets the post itself: the body first, then the title and the link at the end, because LinkedIn posts are read in place rather than clicked through.
 Untitled notes are skipped there.

 LinkedIn rejects anything over 3,000 characters, so a longer post is cut to fit.
 The cut lands on a paragraph break where one is close enough, otherwise between words, and the title and link always survive.
 That is around 500 words; posts longer than that go out as an excerpt.

 Instagram and Pinterest carry a picture rather than a link, so only photo notes go to them.
 The post's first image is used.

 Photo notes attach their picture everywhere.
 Titled articles do not: their link already shows your site's own preview image, and attaching a copy would put the same picture in the post twice.
-Buffer fetches media from your site by URL, so images have to be published before syndication runs, which they are; syndication happens after the deploy.
+Buffer fetches media from your site by URL; syndication runs after the deploy, so the images are already published.

 Everything publishes immediately rather than joining your Buffer queue.